tyriksheyh4567/hashingpass/README.md

 # hashingpass
-Example of hashing function with sha256
+Example of hashing function with sha512, written in Python.